rsanchezgarc/cesped/README.md

 for iid, pred_rotmats, maxprob in predictions:
     #iid is the list of ids of the particles (string)
     #pred_rotmats is a batch of predicted rotation matrices Bx3x3
-    #maxprob is a batch of numbers, between 0 and 1, Bx1, that indicates the confidence on the prediction (e.g. softmax values)
+    #maxprob is a batch of numbers, between 0 and 1, Bx1, that indicates the confidence in the prediction (e.g. softmax values)

     particlesDataset.updateMd(ids=iid, angles=pred_rotmats,
                               shifts=torch.zeros(pred_rotmats.shape[0],2, device=pred_rotmats.device), #Or actual predictions if you have them confidence=maxprob,
                               angles_format="rotmat")
-particlesDataset.saveMd(outFname) #Save the metadata as an starfile, a commond cryo-EM format
+particlesDataset.saveMd(outFname) #Save the metadata as an starfile, a common cryo-EM format

 ```